Hidden Spy Cameras A Must For Difficult Cases

 In today’s article, we will share with you stories from the headlines about how hidden cameras were used in several types of difficult cases.

-In Cedar Falls, Iowa police used hidden cameras in a sting operation to catch bike thieves.
+In Cedar Falls, Iowa police used hidden security cameras in a sting operation to catch bike thieves.
 In 2015 more than 80 bikes were reported stolen, many of them near the University of Northern Iowa campus or at apartment complexes.
 In addition to hidden cameras, police have been using GPS devices and geo-fencing technology to investigate the thefts.
 That’s what we call high tech surveillance.

 In Winter Haven, Florida the family of a resident in a nursing home placed a hidden camera inside a clock in the resident’s room after they noted bruising on his body.
 The perpetrator was a former certified nursing assistant.
 She was charged with one count of battery and sentenced to five months in jail and five years on probation.
 I don’t think she’ll be in that line of work anymore.